siposm/adt-demo-exam-2/README.md

     ```
 - Create a `XMLReader` named static method inside which will return `IEnumerable<User>` referenced collection.
 - Inside this method, create a `Func` delegate which takes a `string` parameter (this will be the web URL for the XML file) and returns an `IEnumerable<User>` referenced collection.
-- Process the xml inside this delegate and create the user and tweet entities, return them.
+- Process the xml inside this delegate, create the user and tweet entities and return them.
 - Call the delegate from the method, and return the collection.

 ## Testing